 Now that you are aware of the symptoms of BPH and what can happen in the worst case scenario you can start taking good care of yourself to catch the problem at its early state and not let it get worse.

 BPH symptoms can worsen under certain conditions.
 Stress is a major one, both of the physical and emotional variety.
 We all have plenty of things that cause us stress.
 What really matters is how we deal with it.
 Finding healthy ways to help you to unwind after a long day at work can go a long way.
 Getting a full body massage, playing sports that gets your mind off things or meditating are all good things to practice to release tension.
 Having a glass of wine on occasion is also acceptable, however getting into a habit of having a drink after work daily can be dangerous and will often make your condition only worse.

-Taking supplements (click through) and vitamins that provide all the nutrients to help boost your immune system is also a must.
+Taking prostate supplements and vitamins that provide all the nutrients to help boost your immune system is also a must.
 When under stress, the immune system is down and doesn’t function as well.

 Cold weather can also contribute to the severity of symptoms, as the muscles tend to be less relaxed in cold weather.
 If you have no way of avoiding cold weather, make sure you always dress warm, wear extra pair of pants or warm underwear, and take baths.